 When you pay your bills and loans on time – including by making the minimum payment or paying your balance in full – your credit score goes up.
 When you don’t pay on time or when you pay less than the minimum payment, it goes down.
 FICO and VantageScore, the two most common sources of credit scores, both indicate that your payment history is the most important factor in your overall score.

-How to maximize your score by paying your bills
+Maximize your score by paying your bills

 Pay all your bills on time, and pay at least the minimum balance.
 The less you pay (below the minimum) and the later you pay, the more your score will go down.